Jafagervik/gonflux/README.md

 Generally, programming language with support for concurrency and parallelism is not so trivial to understand.
-Rust, C, C++ are all great and powerful languages, but writing solid functional code is not so easy.
+Rust, C, C++ are all great and powerful languages, but writing solid parallizable and concurrent code is not so easy.

-Functional languages are inherently stateless, which makes for a great choice when working with communication between threads and processes.
+Despite not being purely functional, as little code as possible should

 Languages such as Elixir, Scala, Oz and Haskell all have support for concurrency, but the goal of GonFLUX is to create syntax more similar to python or julia,